 Mint is a very popular ingredient, used in a variety of Indian cooking.
 It has lot more to offer than we already know.
 The plant is amazing in the sense, if you re-plant a mint stem in your backyard or in a container filled with soil, you will have home-grown green fresh mint leaves within a week.
 All those who watch Jamie at Home, the show about a prominent chef, know what it is to have your own backyard – the smell of fresh herbs, and especially the part where he uses fresh mint in his recipes without even washing them.
 That says a lot about what growing and having your own mint can mean!

 Besides being swept away by Jamie Oliver’s generous use of mint in falafel, pastas, and seekh kebabs, home-grown mint leaves can do you a lot more good.
 Mint leaves are natural room fresheners and ward off mosquitoes – they are a natural mosquito repellant, and not harmful at all!
 I bet not many people would have known that and even if they did, they would prefer a mint flavored mosquito spray to growing something that hardly needs any attention.

-- a few sprigs (preferably fresh and tender).
+- Mint Leaves - a few sprigs (preferably fresh and tender).

 - Sugar - according to taste (palm sugar was originally used in this drink.
 It, however, tastes good even with the regular sugar available in stores).